-Wherever you fall on the “lordship salvation” spectrum, here’s an exercise* to get your students thinking about their own relationship to Jesus Christ.
+Wherever you fall on the lordship salvation spectrum, here are two exercises* to get your students thinking about their own relationship to Jesus Christ.

-Step 1 — Break everyone into small groups and ask each group to decide whether the guy in the middle is a Christian or not.
-Don’t let them just give opinions — make them defend their positions biblically.
+Option 1 — Break everyone into small groups for five minutes and ask each group to decide whether the guy in the middle is a Christian or not.
+Don’t let them just give opinions.
+Make them defend their positions biblically.

-Step 2 — This one is more intense — weigh it carefully before taking it on.
+Option 2 — This one is more intense, so weigh it carefully before taking it on.
 Ask everyone to line up behind one of the three students up front.
 Whichever one best describes where they’re at.
-Then say something like this: “What if the middle guy is not a true biblical category?
-What if there is no such thing as a ‘lukewarm’ Christian?”
+When everyone is lined up behind one of the three, ask them, “What if the middle row is not a true biblical category?”
 Then remove the middle guy and ask those lined up behind him to pick one of the other two lines.